 Should you use traditional bench-top, handheld, or PC based scopes?
-A bench-top scope will usually have the highest performance — and cost, but it’s ready to use as soon as you turn it on.
-Features such as mixed-signal capabilities and decoding options are often available at added cost.
-Handheld oscilloscopes have obvious advantages for an engineer on the move, but beware of poor displays (difficult to read in sunlight) and short battery life.
+A bench-top scope will usually have the highest performance and cost.
+Features such as mixed-signal (digital bus) capabilities and decoding options are often added extras Handheld oscilloscopes have obvious advantages for a technician on the move, but beware of poor displays (difficult to read in sunlight) and short battery life.

 For a given performance level, they also tend to be the most expensive option.

-PC based oscilloscopes often offer cost-savings over their bench-top equivalents, and have the advantages of a large color display, faster processor, storage and data-sharing capabilities, and a keyboard for annotations.
+PC based oscilloscopes often offer cost-savings over their bench-top equivalents, and have the advantages of a large color display, faster processor, storage and data-sharing capabilities, and a keyboard for annotations, with the disadvantage of requiring

 PC based scopes come in two flavors: internal and external.
 Internal PC based scopes are usually PCI or PCIe format plug-in cards and are tied to being used with one desktop PC.
 External PC based oscilloscopes like PicoScopes come in very portable small boxes that connect to a PC via a USB port.
-They can be used with desktop or laptop PCs, making them ideal for field use, as well as for bench top design and debug tasks.
-There are dedicated automotive PicoScopes with isolated inputs and adapters that are specifically designed for vehicle investigations.
+They can be used with desktop or laptop PCs, making them ideal for field uses.

 Bandwidth is the maximum frequency of signal that can pass through front-end amplifiers.
 Most scope manufacturers define the bandwidth as the frequency at which a sine wave input signal will be attenuated to 71% of its true amplitude (-3 dB point), i.e., the displayed trace will have 29% amplitude error.
 If the input signal is not a pure sine wave, it will contain higher frequency harmonics.